Elem8100/MonoGame.SpriteEngine/README.md

 # MonoGame.SpriteEngine
-A powerful MonoGame SpriteEngine   framework
+The MonoGame SpriteEngine is a framework that aims to create 2D game quickly and easily.